gamertense/reactCustomCanvas/README.md

 > Don't remove `"rectangles": [... your desired button styles ..]`, otherwise the application will collapsed.

 I also keep **lookupCreator.js** for a reference.
-If you open it, you will see there is a for-loop for 100 iterations.
+If you open it, you will see there is a for loop statement iterated 100 times.

 # Deployment
 ## Configuring app's basename in react-router